 Japan is a country with a very unique culture and heritage.
 Manners are very important to the Japanese.
-If you are a first-time traveller to the land of the rising sun there’s a lot you need to know.
+If you are a travelling to Japan for the first time, there’s a lot you need to know.
 A while ago, I came across this infographic commissioned by the Department of Tourism of Kyoto in collaboration with TripAdvisor about Japanese etiquette.
 This document entitled “Insider Guide to Kyoto Part II: AKIMAHEN (Don’ts) of Kyoto” inform tourists about the do’s and mainly don’ts in Japanese culture.

 “What cultural things I should know about before travelling in Japan that might make my trip a bit easier?”

 So what shouldn’t you do in Japan?

 - Littering – Japan is a clean country and it wants to stay that way.
 Japanese are taught from a young age that clean means good.
 You will rarely see a graffiti or even street bins.
 So how come streets are so well looked after?
 It’s because people have been taught to always take responsibility for their own mess and take any rubbish they create home with them to dispose of.
 Children have to clean their own schools and private homes or business have to keep their areas clean.
 If you are caught littering, you can be fined for up to 30 000 yen.

 - Smoking outside – You don’t tend to see people walking along the street smoking as you might do in Europe or America.
 This is because walking and smoking are illegal in some areas and it’s not uncommon to see “smoke patrol” in busy areas like Omotesando or Shinjuku to enforce the rules.
 There are plenty of smoking areas if you keep your eyes well opened.
 If not, the best bet is outside konbinis, hotels, bars or large train stations.
 Again, if you open your eyes, you might see some men pretending to hide their cigarette as they walk.
 If you get caught, you will be fined a 1,000 yen.